biobricks/bionet/api.md

 [mongoose](https://www.npmjs.com/package/mongoose) - A [MongoDB](https://www.mongodb.com/) [object modeling](https://en.wikipedia.org/wiki/Object-modeling_technique) tool designed to work in an [asynchronous](https://en.wikipedia.org/wiki/Asynchronous_method_invocation) environment.
 [passport](https://www.npmjs.com/package/passport) - Express-compatible authentication middleware.
 [passport-local](https://www.npmjs.com/package/passport-local) - Passport strategy for authentication with a username and password.

+# Custom Modules
+The API includes the following modules written for the Bionet:

+## apiAccess
+An assortment of express middleware functions that handle access control to the API.

+### adminRequired
+Middleware that verifies the JSON Web Token and determines if the User has administrator priviledges.

+### userRequired
+Middleware that verifies the JSON Web Token and determines if the User exists.

+### adminOrOwnerRequired
+Middleware that verifies the JSON Web Token and determines if the User has administrator priviledges or is the owner of the record being operated on in the database.

+## database
+A module to house database connection and events.

+### connect
+An asynchronous function that loads configuration for the connection to the database, connects to the database and logs on successful connect and disconnect.

+## fetch
+An assortment of asynchronous functions to populate both breadcrumb array and recursive child records.

+### fetchAll
+An asynchronous function that takes any Model as a parameter and returns an array of that Models records from the database, with the current breadcrumbs and recursive children appended to the database record.

+### fetchOne
+An asynchronous function that takes any Model as the first parameter and a string ID as the second parameter.
+FetchOne returns a single record from the database based on the Model and ID in the parameters, with the current breadcrumbs and recursive children appended.

 # Models
 The [MongoDB](https://www.mongodb.com/) [Object Models](https://en.wikipedia.org/wiki/Object-modeling_technique) or 'Models' are found within the ```./api/models``` directory and contains the following models: